 Walking on to the grass, they each turned to look at their boat; comfortably balanced between a collection of boxes and an earth mound.

 Today marked the fourth year they practised fishing on dry land.
 How much they knew and learned since then!

-Dressed in the best and newest smocks and bearing the finest fishing rods, hooks and freshest bait they each proclaimed their love of fishing; their dedication and smarts.
+Dressed in the best and newest smocks, and bearing the finest fishing rods, hooks and freshest bait they each proclaimed their love of fishing; their dedication and smarts.
 It is only a matter of time until they will catch real fish.

 As they returned to town, other fishermen were mooring their boats laden with fish from today’s catch.
-These old fishermen, with their weathered faces, gruff beards and thick hands began unloading their fish from their battered boats.
+These old fishermen, with their weathered faces, gruff beards and thick hands began unloading their catch from their battered boats.

-That evening, the trio had agreed that on the following morning they would take their boat into the sea for the first time.
+That evening, the trio had agreed that the following morning they would take their boat into the sea for the first time.
 The time had come!

 Sailing past the old fishermen in their ramshackle boats; the three men cast their fishing rods and waited to catch their fish.